Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization: Introduction

 \section{Introduction}

-After years of development, AVs have progressed beyond controlled environments such as campuses, airports, and ports, or specific public roads with light traffic and simple infrastructure like suburban areas and highways.
+After years of development, AVs have progressed beyond controlled environments such as airports and ports.
 Today, they are increasingly navigating more complex urban environments.
 Companies like Baidu and Waymo have deployed large fleets of robotaxis in cities such as Beijing, Wuhan, Phoenix, San Francisco, and Los Angeles, providing public services.
 For instance, Waymo’s robotaxis offer approximately 150,000 paid rides weekly, collectively traveling over one million miles ~\cite{Waymo2024}.
 This expansion marks a significant step toward integrating AVs into everyday urban mobility.